RescueThemes/gateway/readme.txt

 2. Activate the theme.
 3. Create a new page called "Home".
 4. In the "Home" page editing area, assign the Home template in the Page Attributes area.
 5. Create a new page called "Blog".
 5. Navigate to "Settings > Reading" and assign Front page as "Home" and Posts page as "Blog".
 6. Add content to your website and enjoy!

+== Local Sass Installation ==

+sass --watch scss/style.scss:style.css

 == Home Page ==